richardmz/cfg-2/Readme.md

 * _STRING_
 * _MAP_
 * _LIST_
-* _PROPERTY_ - Only appears in the parsing process.
+* _ENTRY_ - Only appears in the parsing process.
 Eliminated in the parse result.

 ## Digest example